Legi428/Saveable-Prefabs/README.md

 # How to use?:

 - Add the `PrefabGuid` component to any non-item prefabs that you want to save after instantiation.
+- To have the most robust reparenting of prefab instances, add the `InstanceGuid` component to any GameObject you'll have be the parent of newly instantiated prefabs.

 *You can see all prefabs with the `PrefabGuid` component in `Game Creator -> Settings -> Saveable Prefabs`.*